Seacoast Biological Station

 Since 2005, the ERS is involved in growing the biomass for biofuel; pioneer plantations of certified willows – varieties developed in Sweden and selected species and forms of willows of local origin – have been introduced, and research on breeding and growing technologies, productivity and application for commercialization of willow plantations has been conducted.

-ERS’s activities constitute an integral part of NRC’s long-time scientific research and experimental development (LSR&ED) programmes; the ERS is used for the implementation of different applied research projects run by the NRC.
+FES’s activities constitute an integral part of NRC’s long-time scientific research and experimental development (LSR&ED) programmes; the FES is used for the implementation of different applied research projects run by the NRC.

 ×